futureware-tech/futureware-tech.github.io/delern/tos.md

    under no obligation to provide a refund of any amounts previously paid to Delern Flashcards by that user.

 1. **Trademarks**.
-DasFoo, Delern Flashcards, delern.org, the Delern Flashcards logo, and all other trademarks, service marks, graphics and logos used in connection with Delern Flashcards, or the Service are trademarks or registered trademarks of Delern Flashcards or Delern Flashcards's licensors.
+FutureWare LLC, Delern Flashcards, delern.org, the Delern Flashcards logo, and all other trademarks, service marks, graphics and logos used in connection with Delern Flashcards, or the Service are trademarks or registered trademarks of Delern Flashcards or Delern Flashcards's licensors.
    Other trademarks, service marks, graphics and logos used in connection with the Service may be the trademarks of other third parties.
 Your use of the